pjasicek/OpenClaw/README.md

   - Tinyxml library for data-driven approach

 # Building and running
-For all platforms you will need original CLAW.REZ game archive from original game
+For all platforms you will need original `CLAW.REZ` game archive in `Build_Release` directory from original game

+Zip all content inside `Build_Release/ASSETS` directory to `ASSETS.ZIP` file.

 ### Windows
   - Project contains VS2017 solution with all libraries and include directories preset
   - Project also contains CMake files if you want to use other IDEs.